 The tiger/cat theme is a Kubrick kind of trademark.

 It's my belief the Snowcat is intended to represent the sphinx.

 Stuart introduces Jack and Wendy to the red Snowcat.

 STUART: That's our Snowcat.
 Can you both drive a car?

 STUART: That's fine, because basically the Snowcat operates very much like a car and it won't take you long to get the hang of it.

 112 Crossfade exterior lodge to Gold Room hall.
 (23:56 begin crossfade to Gold Room hall outside the Gold Room, fade ending at 23:59.)

-More cheery tweeting of birds as we now have a crossfade from the Snowcat to the Gold Room hall, and with that we have the Snowcat appearing to drive right into the hall leading to the Gold Room hall, pairing the Red Snowcat with one of the red sofas in the hall, the group walking away from us into the garage in opposition to the group walking toward us in the Gold Room hall, as the Gold Room hall dominates and the garage fades.
+More cheery tweeting of birds as we now have a crossfade from the Snowcat to the Gold Room.
+The group walking away from us into the garage, in the crossfade, pairs with the same walking toward us in the Gold Room hall as the Gold Room hall dominates and the garage fades.
 A wonderful composition.